Chapter 12

 Subsidiaries and subcontracting

-In this chapter, we will return to the structure of organizations, already outlined in Chapter 8.
+In this chapter, we will revisit the structure of organizations, already outlined in Chapter 8.

-Until now, within the limits of the organization, we have only set a desired number of around 100 people, specifying that a significantly smaller or larger number had to be justified by particular constraints.
+So far, in terms of the boundaries of the organization, we have only set a target size of around one hundred people, specifying that a significantly smaller or larger number must be justified by specific constraints.

-We also indicated that we seek to limit the hierarchy.
-For this, we have defined only three management functions which are the president, the director and the treasurer.
+We also indicated that the aim is to limit the hierarchy.
+To achieve this, we have defined only three management functions: the president, the director, and the treasurer.

-The structure of this workforce remains to be clarified.
-In other words, do we favor horizontal integration, with consequently massive subcontracting, and a workforce whose activity is largely uniform, or vertical integration where subcontracting is less, but at the risk of economies of scale? less on the core of the activity.
+What remains to be specified is the structure of this workforce.
+In other words, do we prefer horizontal integration, involving extensive subcontracting and a largely uniform workforce activity, or vertical integration, where subcontracting is more limited, but at the risk of lower economies of scale in the core activity?

-The general objective set at this level is, within the framework of a workforce if possible of around a hundred people, not to specialize the activity beyond what is necessary to obtain a satisfactory productivity.
-In other words, if around ten people are sufficient to obtain satisfactory productivity in the core business, we will seek to integrate as many support functions as possible to limit subcontracting, and vice versa if the economies of scale are significant beyond that. around a hundred people, we will concentrate the workforce on the core business and we will have greater recourse to subcontracting on ancillary functions to limit the total workforce.
+The overall objective in this area is, within a team ideally of around one hundred people, not to specialize activity beyond what is necessary to achieve satisfactory productivity.
+In other words, if ten people are sufficient to achieve satisfactory productivity in the core business, we will seek to integrate as many supporting functions as possible to limit subcontracting, and conversely, if economies of scale become significant beyond a hundred people, we will focus the workforce on the core business and subcontract more extensively on ancillary functions to limit the total workforce size.

-We will see in Chapter 16, which will present the structure of the tax, that there is a VAT on subcontracting, to limit the interest in subcontracting when this is not accompanied by a significant productivity gain. on the core business.
+We will see in Chapter 16, which will present the structure of taxation, that there is a VAT on subcontracting, to limit the interest in subcontracting when it is not accompanied by significant productivity gains in the core business.

-We will also see in Chapter 17 that the financing system that we propose eliminates the interest of any notion of subsidiary.
+We will also see in Chapter 17 that the financing system we propose eliminates any interest in the concept of a subsidiary.

-Here we end the second part of this book.
-However, to understand the concrete functioning of the organizations, you must also have read chapters 13 and 17 which explain their financing.
+We conclude here the second part of this book.
+However, to understand the concrete functioning of organizations, you must also have read Chapters 13 and 17, which explain their financing.